iiab/iiab/roles/proot_services/README.md

      - `Disable child process restriction` (English) or
      - `Desactivar restricciones de procesos secundarios` (Spanish)

-   - Android 12 and 13 added a new feature to limit child processes (PPK???), but there is no UI interface to disable this behavior (on Android 12 and 13).
+   - Android 12 and 13 added a ["Phantom Process Killer" (PPK)](https://github.com/agnostic-apollo/Android-Docs/blob/master/en/docs/apps/processes/phantom-cached-and-empty-processes.md) feature to limit child processes, but there is no UI interface to disable this behavior (on Android 12 and 13).
 Instead, you can disable it using ADB commands issued from a remote device, or within the device itself by using **[Shizuku](https://github.com/RikkaApps/Shizuku/releases/)**.

      Shizuko is a 3 step process **Pair**, **Run** and **Export**.
 Please check the video (WIP) tutorial for a more interactive explantaion, once exporte the `0_Termux_setup.sh` script will deal witht he PPK workaround setup.